-I would feel if I completed the following by
+I would feel if I completed the following by :

-02 I would feel if I completed the following by : 03
+I would feel if I completed the following by :

-Consider discussing/sharing your work with a financial partner or someone you trust for support in these choices.
-Place in a visible location as a reminder to what you committed to do, and how you would feel afterward.
-Once tasks or activates are completed, select 3 more.
+Place this short term plan in a visible location as a reminder to what you committed to do, and how you would feel afterward.
+Once tasks or activities are completed, select 3 more.